rust-lang/rust/doc/tutorial.md

 polymorphism*: a trait is a way of limiting the set of possible types that a type parameter could refer to.

 As motivation, let us consider copying in Rust.
-The `copy` operation is not defined for all Rust types.
-One reason is user-defined
+The `clone` method is not defined for all Rust types.
-destructors: copying a type that has a destructor could result in the destructor running multiple times.
-Therefore, types with user-defined destructors cannot be copied, either implicitly or explicitly, and neither can types that own other types containing destructors.
+One reason is user-defined destructors: copying a type that has a destructor could result in the destructor running multiple times.
+Therefore, types with destructors cannot be copied unless you explicitly implement `Clone` for them.

 This complicates handling of generic functions.
 If you have a type parameter `T`, can you copy values of that type?
-In Rust, you can't, and if you try to run the following code the compiler will complain.
+In Rust, you can't,
+and if you try to run the following code the compiler will complain.

 ~~~~ {.xfail-test}